leanprover-community/lean4-samples/HelloWorld/readme.md

 ```

 This inductive Type definition takes 3 parameters of type `Type u`, (notice you can collapse
-multiple parameters of the same type into the compact form `( ε σ α : Type u)`.
+multiple parameters, when they all have the same type, into the compact form `( ε σ α : Type u)`.
+Ignore the `u` here for now, it is referencing a type universe which we'll cover later.

 Inductive types are a core building block in Lean.
 Normally in an object-oriented language you
 might define a new custom type using a "class" or a "struct", but in lean you can define a new type